YYINUS/GSoC/GSoC.md

 **Summary**

-In our econometric analysis of portfolio returns within the commodities market, we discovered that macroeconomic indicators like U.S. recession periods (**`USREC`**) and inflation states (**`INFL.STATE`**) significantly influence short-term equal-weighted portfolio returns.
+In the econometric analysis of portfolio returns within the commodities market, we discovered that macroeconomic indicators like U.S. recession periods (**`USREC`**) and inflation states (**`INFL.STATE`**) significantly influence short-term equal-weighted portfolio returns.
 Specifically, recession periods negatively impact returns, while inflationary periods tend to boost them.
 However, this significance diminishes over longer horizons, suggesting that immediate economic conditions play a more critical role in affecting returns than longer-term economic trends.
 Additionally, the momentum investment style (**`MoM.EW`**) demonstrates a positive association with short-term returns, indicating its potential utility in short-term investment strategies.
 Besides, the carry investment style (**`PFC.AGG`**) demonstrates a negative association with long-term returns, indicating its potential lost in long-term investment strategies.
 In general, the impact of economic indicators and investment styles becomes less predictive over extended periods, highlighting the complexities of forecasting long-term commodity portfolio returns based on current economic conditions and investment styles.

 **Repetitive code** — Which-factors.Rmd